PatrickRose/mpuz.js/README.md

 # mpuz.js

-An implementation of mpuz.el in JS
+An implementation of the emacs multiplication puzzle from emacs in HTML and JS.